Aziz-Ayadi/Titanic_Disaster_Project/README.md

 * How much a passenger paid for the trip (Fare)
 * Cabin used to sleep on the ship
 * Port of Embarkation

+## Data Cleaning

+Clean the data up so that it was usable for our model.
+I made the following changes and created the following variables:
+* dropped useless features so that we are dealing with fewer data points (Passenger ID, Cabin and Ticket features)
+* Extracted passengers' titles from their names using regular expressions
+* Filled null or blank values of Age, Fare and Port of Embarkation features
+* Created Family Size feature that combines number of siblings and spouses on one hand and number of parents and children on the other
+* Created Is Alone feature that tells us if a passenger is travelling alone or not using Family Size newly created variable
+* Created an artificial feature that combines Age and Passenger Class (= Age * Pclass)
+* Created Age and Fare bands and ranges
+* Transformed every non-numerical feature (nominal, ordinal or scale based) to numerical because it will help our models in prediction process